writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 ## Supported CSS Properties

 The **RocketDocument Embedded UX** component supports a range of CSS properties that can be customized.
 These properties control various aspects of the user interface, including colors, fonts, and spacing.
-Below is a list of customizable CSS variables along with their default values.
+Below is a list of customizable CSS variables, along with their default values.

 ### Interview Form Styles